Travis Rice: Films and Other Media

-In 2012, Rice coordinated with Red Bull to create Supernatural, a backcountry freestyle competition held at Baldface Lodge in British Columbia, Canada.
+In 2012, Rice coordinated with Red Bull to create natural selection, a backcountry freestyle competition held at Baldface Lodge in British Columbia, Canada.
 The competition was attended by the world's top snowboarders, including Nicolas Muller, Gigi Ruf and Mark McMorris, with riders competing in naturally created backcountry terrain.
 The inaugural winner of the event was the competition creator, Travis Rice.

 Rice is a downloadable, playable character in SSX.
 He is the first "real-life" snowboarder to ever be featured in the franchise.

 In 2016, Rice released The Fourth Phase.
 In 2019, he released Dark Matter.

 Highlights

 Travis Rice's professional snowboarding career started in 2001.
 Various competition results taken from EXPN.